SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3-learn-html-css-javascript.md

 Once again, clean-code and being mindful of the small syntax errors that you make can result in coding running or you having to go back and fix the typo in the syntax.

 It happens all the time, to experienced coders as well so don't feel bad about it!
-In the early stages of coding, it is so easy to blame yourself and feel bad.
+In the early stages of coding, we tend to give ourselves a hardtime as newbies.
 Stay calm as they say and keep coding :-).

 In the pen, see how we use a linear gradient and a background image.